scwdev/Markov-Turk/README.md

 - [deployment link](url)

 ## Project Description
-An API that accepts strings as input and returns generated text based on an MCMC algorithm, allowing the user to specifiy seperators, n-grams, and length of response.
+An API that accepts strings as input and converts them into a {state: [...steps]} probability matrix.
+The user can then take this matrix and use it to generate semi-random strings based on their initial data.
-Along a seperate route, a demo of the API which uses as data the names of every Star Wars character and tries to generate new ones, which the user can accept or reject through a Tindr-like interface.

 ### CRUD Routes